Osmose/refract/README.md

 Refract is a small web service that takes a URL and generates an [Open Web App](https://developer.mozilla.org/en-US/Apps) that redirects immediately to the given URL.
 In other words, this lets you install websites as applications, similar to the now-defunct [Prism add-on](http://en.wikipedia.org/wiki/Mozilla_Prism).

+You can find a live instance at http://refract.mkelly.me.

 After I found myself manually creating apps for some of my favorite websites, I figured it was worth automating and sharing.

 ## Developer Setup